 • Jack Sullivan reporting for Canadian Press, February 9, 1948

-It wasn’t easy, but they did it: on this day 69 years ago, the RCAF Flyers won gold in St. Moritz at the V Winter Olympics Games.
+It wasn’t easy, but they did it: on this day 69 years ago, the RCAF Flyers won gold in St. Moritz at the games of the V Winter Olympics.
 That’s them above, flanked by the silvery Czechs and bronze-winning Swiss.
 Capping off a tournament that didn’t lack for drama — it was very nearly downgraded to an exhibition event — the Canadians beat the host Swiss on the final day in what seems to have been a decidedly bad-tempered contest.

 The Canadian view: the plucky Canadians overcame terrible ice and biased refereeing to win 3-0.
 “We played eight men — “the Swiss players and the referees — and still beat ’em,” Corporal George McFaul, RCAF trainer, crowed after the game.